rachaelwang2/snackpass-interviews-take_home_challenge_rachael/README.md

    - Connect to internet and to database --> Tools --> Firebase --> Realtime Database (should already be connected)
    - Run Android app emulator (any model)

-You could be as verbose as you would like for providing details on approach, setup etc.